How to Grow and Care for Grape Ivy Plant (Cissus rhombifolia) Indoors

 Watering

-Decrease watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not let it dry out completely.
+Decrease watering in the cold season as growth is minimal at this time to maintain the soil slightly moist.
+Do not let the soil dry out completely to avoid wilting and dry leaf tips.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Learn more on how to water houseplants the right way.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 Light Requirements

-Grape Ivy grows best in bright light though it can tolerate some shade but will grow much slower.
+Grape Ivy thrives in bright indirect light.
+Though it can tolerate some shade, it will grow much slower.

-Keep Oakleaf Ivy away from direct sunlight as direct sunlight can cause wilting and scorching of the leaves.
+Keep Oakleaf Ivy away from direct sunlight as it can cause wilting and scorching of the leaves.

-Rotate the pot regularly to ensure that the plant receives adequate light on all sides for even growth.
-Check out this guide on understanding light for houseplants.
+Pro-tip: Rotate the pot regularly to ensure that the plant receives adequate light on all sides for even growth.

 Temperature and Humidity